Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <p class="firstLetter">The Enneagram Type 1 is known as "the Perfectionist" or "the Reformer."</p>

 People of this type often mention a little voice in the back of their heads that criticizes their every move.
-Sometime in their childhood Enneagram type one's got the message that they were "bad" so they have been trying to prove that critic wrong ever since.
+Sometime in their childhood, Enneagram type ones got the message that they were "bad," so they have been trying to prove that critic wrong ever since.

 <details open>
 <summary class="accordion">Table of Contents</summary>